Bradpk/mind-reader/pseudocode.md

 The Go / Reset Button (clickable button that renders the next page and then resets to the first page on the subsequent clicks)

 The number / symbol array (contains the number 0 - 99 with corrisponding symbols on page 5)

+READ A variable to keep track of the current page.

-The object array (an array of objects that corrispond to each page with their own uniques properties)
+INIT The object array (an array of objects that corrispond to each page with their own uniques properties)

 -END